surveyjs/survey-pdf/docs/get-started-react.md

 # Export Survey to PDF in a React Application

-PDF Export for SurveyJS allows your end users to save surveys as interactive PDF documents.
+PDF Export for SurveyJS allows your users to save surveys as interactive PDF documents.
 This tutorial describes how to add the export functionality to your React application.

 - [Install the `survey-pdf` npm package](#install-the-survey-pdf-npm-package)
 - [Configure Export Properties](#configure-export-properties)